-The Small Animal Imaging Preclinical Testing Facility (SAIPTF) is maintained by the Department of Developmental, Molecular & Chemical Biology (DMCB) with support from the Tufts Medical Center and Tufts University School of Medicine.
+The Small Animal Imaging Preclinical Testing Facility (SAIPTF) is maintained by the Department of Developmental, Molecular & Chemical Biology (DMCB) with support from Tufts University School of Medicine.

 Tufts Medical Center